 Zip Moving & Storage recommends downloading the Updater app to help organize your move.
 Updater is a time-saving tool that enables you to forward your mail, update businesses with your new address, share moving messages with friends and family, access your internet and utility information, and more!

 Alternatively, download Zip Moving & Storage’s free moving checklist to plan your move on your own.

 Friends and family

-If you are receiving funds from the Social Security Administration change the address online or call the service directly.
+If you are receiving funds from the Social Security Administration, change your address online or call the service directly.

 Banks and credit card companies

-Finally, remember that timing is everything when moving house.
-Moving can be hectic and often unpredictable, so don’t leave everything for the last moment.
-Start checking these to-do items off your list as soon as you determine the day for your big move.
+Timing is everything when moving.
+The process can be hectic and unpredictable, so don’t leave everything to the last minute.
+Start checking these to-do items off your list early and enjoy a seamless transition into your new home.